-9 Prerequisites for assigning credits:

-The credit points are awarded after the module examination (MAP) was passed.

-10 Weighing for overall grade:

-The module is weighted according to the number of credits (factor 1).

-11 Reuse in degree courses:

-Masterstudiengang Electrical Systems Engineering (ESEMA v2) - Amtssprache

-12 Module coordinator:

-Prof. DrIng.
-Joachim Böcker

-13 Other Notes:

-Remarks of course Power Electronics:

-ATTENTION - IMPORTANT NOTICE The course doesn't take place in winter term 2020/21.
-Plea-

-se see the notice boards of the group.

-Course Homepage

-http://wwwlea.upb.de Implementation

-Lecture using blackboard as well as prepared slides Exercises within the group

-Lecture using blackboard as well as prepared slides

-Lecture using blackboard as well as prepared slides Exercises within the group
+9 Prerequisites for assigning credits: The credit points are awarded after the module examination (MAP) was passed.
+10 Weighing for overall grade: The module is weighted according to the number of credits (factor 1).
+11 Reuse in degree courses: Masterstudiengang Electrical Systems Engineering v3 (ESEMA v3) - Amtssprache 12 Module coordinator: Prof. DrIng.
+Joachim Böcker 13 Other Notes: Remarks of course Power Electronics: ATTENTION - IMPORTANT NOTICE The course doesn't take place in winter term 2020/21.
+Please see the notice boards of the group.
+Course Homepage http://wwwlea.upb.de Implementation Lecture using blackboard as well as prepared slides Exercises within the group Exercises in the computer room Teaching Material, Literature Lecture notes, slides.
+Other literature will be given in the lecture